osglworks/java-tool/doc/BeanCopy.md

 5. `MERGE_MAP`, similar to `MERGE`, with value type conversion support

 #### 2.1.1 Immutable type

+Immutable type is an important concept.
+When OSGL detect a source bean property is immutable typed, it will stop dig further down the structure, and copy the reference to the target bean directly.

 The following types are considered to be immutable types: